co1emi11er2/Handcalcs.jl/docs/src/index.md

 b = -5u"inch"
 @handcalc c = sqrt(a^2 + b^2)
 ```
 You can see that it looks as though only the unit is being squared.
 This should be an easy fix.
-However, not sure if this should be done in this package or the UnitfulLatexify package.
+See pull request made in Latexify.jl [here](https://github.com/korsbo/Latexify.jl/pull/280).
+The pull request has been up for a while, so not sure if it will get updated soon.
+You can always `dev Latexify` and add the one line change for now.

 ## Future Plans